Olgoetz/terraform-aws-private-domain-checker/README.md

 - [x] Cron Job customizable
 - [x] CloudWatch Alarm populates to SNS topic
 - [x] Subscribers can be provided by email addresses
+- [x] 503 and 502 listener rules for ELB with customizable html content

 ## Examples